tsdataclinic/AfricaCovidDashboard/README.md

 To get the servers running.
 The frontend will be served at http://localhost:3000 and the API will be hosted at http://localhost:4000

-### Existing resources

-- [India Dashboard Project](https://www.covid19india.org/) A good source of components for visualizing COVID data
-- [The R Shiny app](https://github.com/tmh741/AFCOVIDDashboard) that the BU team is currently using.

 ### Data

 The majority of data that the team is using comes from the [COVID-19 Data Repository](https://github.com/CSSEGISandData/COVID-19) by the Center for Systems Science and Engineering (CSSE) at Johns Hopkins University, https://github.com/CSSEGISandData/COVID-19.